CANADIAN ROCKIES 10 Days

 DAY 2

-• 🚣♂️ Canoe rentals - available at Moraine Lake Lodge canoe docks.
+• 🚣♂️ Canoe rentals - are available at Moraine Lake Lodge canoe docks.

 • Planning a day hike?
 Start early to avoid the crowds.